 We strive to control our cost of revenues.
-Our cost of revenues as a percentage of total revenues in 2013, 2014 and 2015 was 75.1%, 75.5% and 76.4%, respectively.
-In 2015, as a percentage of Himax Taiwan's total manufacturing costs, the cost of wafer fabrication was 49.9%, the cost of processed tape was 9.5%, the cost of assembly and testing was 39.9% and overhead was 0.7%.
+Our cost of revenues as a percentage of total revenues in 2014, 2015 and 2016 was 75.5%, 76.4% and 75.8%, respectively.
+In 2016, as a percentage of Himax Taiwan's total manufacturing costs, the cost of wafer fabrication was 48.1%, the cost of processed tape was 11.7%, the cost of assembly and testing was 39.5% and overhead was 0.7%.
 Our cost of revenues may increase as a result of an increase in raw material prices, any failure to obtain sufficient foundry, assembly or testing capacity or any shortage of processed tape or failure to improve our manufacturing utilization rate or production yield.
 As a result, our ability to manage our wafer fabrication costs, costs for processed tape, and assembly and testing costs is critical to our performance.
 In addition, to mitigate declining average selling prices, we aim to reduce unit costs by, among other things:

-- improving product design (e.g., having smaller die size allows for a larger number of dies on each wafer, thereby reducing the cost of each die); - improving manufacturing yields through our close collaboration with our semiconductor manufacturing service providers and in our in-house manufacturing facilities; and - achieving better pricing from a diversified pool of semiconductor manufacturing service providers and suppliers, reflecting our ability to leverage our scale, volume requirement and close relationships as well as our strategy of sourcing from multiple service providers and suppliers.
+- improving product design (e.g., having smaller die size allows for a larger number of dies on each wafer, thereby reducing the cost of each die); - improving manufacturing yields through our close collaboration with our semiconductor manufacturing service providers and in our in-house manufacturing facilities; and - achieving better pricing from a diversified pool of semiconductor manufacturing service providers and suppliers, reflecting our ability to leverage our scale, volume requirements and close relationships as well as our strategy of sourcing from multiple service providers and suppliers.